 ICAO published the first update since 2019 of their Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) Default Life Cycle Emissions for Eligible Fuels.
 The update includes carinata as a low-carbon fuel feedstock with a similar greenhouse gas (GHG) footprint as waste and residuals.

 “The CORSIA Implementation Element update shows the potential for Nuseed Carinata oil as a low GHG renewable feedstock into the Sustainable Aviation Fuel (SAF) market.
-Further affirmation like this by International UN Bodies provides supportive framework that regenerative agriculture can reach GHG savings that are on par with waste and residuals,” said Johnston.
+Further affirmation like this by International UN Bodies provides supportive framework that regenerative agriculture can reach GHG savings that are on par with waste and residuals,” said Clayton.

 Growing Nuseed Carinata as a cover crop has many regenerative agriculture benefits, slowing the velocity of runoff from rainfall and snowmelt, plus reducing soil loss due to sheet and rill erosion.
 A cover crop regimen with Nuseed Carinata will increase soil organic matter, leading to improvements in soil structure, stability, and increased moisture and nutrient holding capacity for plant growth.
 Nuseed Carinata, grown between crop rotations, avoids displacement of food crops and does not increase land use while providing a low and scalable GHG feedstock solution for sustainable aviation fuel (SAF).